 I'd really love to return to making guitars some time in the future, if I could only find the time for it!
 But even if that will not be possible, I'll still count myself lucky to have had the experience.
 Not only is guitar making an extremely rewarding and creative activity, it also gave me a deeper understanding of the construction and inner workings of the classical guitar than anything else could have done.

 I've been lucky enough to work as a guitar teacher for about fifteen years at the Turku Conservatory of Music in Turku, southern Finland.
 My wonderful students at the conservatory were the ones who inspired me to start writing educational music for guitar and to eventually publish it.

-I love being a guitar teacher; it’s a calling for me, really.
-In a sense, I get the deepest and most profound insight to music, when I search for its hidden meaning with a student in my classroom.
+I love being a guitar teacher; it's a calling for me, really.
+In a sense, I get my deepest and most profound insights into music when I'm searching for its hidden meaning with a student in my classroom.
 I feel I get to hear the music through the fresh ears and unjaded enthusiasm of my student.

 ...and also a composer

 Among my dearest memories are those of playing for my parents.
-I now realize that I did it far too seldom, since they really took pleasure in every note I would play.
+I now realize that I did it far too little; they really took pleasure in every note I would play.
 Unfortunately, my parents are both gone now, and so is my chance to play for them.